 The T.H.
-Wu Distinguished Lecture is a signature event in the Department of Civil, Environmental and Geodetic Engineering.
+Wu Distinguished Lecture is a signature event in the Department of Civil, Environmental and Geodetic Engineering (CEGE).
 Presented yearly, the lecture features prominent scholars and practitioners in the field of geotechnical engineering.
 The lecture is held in honor of the late Dr. Tien H. Wu, professor emeritus and former chair of CEGE.

-Meet the 2021 T.H.
-Wu Distinguished Lecturer:
+2022 T.H.
+Wu Distinguished Lecture